chuckmasterson/chuckmasterson.github.io/_posts/2020-04-05-no-quarter.md

 a nonevent.
 Before that we had Y2K, during which all the world’s computers tragically failed to stop.
-The pattern goes back and back, from the mass suicide of the Jonestown Massacre, to 1844’s Great Disappointment in which the Millerites failed to be raptured, on to various communes that were founded during spates millenarianism through the 1800s and 1900s.
+The pattern goes back and back, from the mass suicide of the Jonestown Massacre, to 1844’s Great Disappointment in which the Millerites failed to be raptured, on to various communes that were founded during spates of millenarianism through the 1800s and 1900s.
 That’s just the mass movements; lone Biblical *gematria*-hounds and extraterrestrial message-receivers have been convincing themselves for just as long that some entity is about to come along and relieve us all of the bother of paying taxes by ending the world.
 With <abbr>COVID</abbr> we didn’t have much advance warning time to get the wheels of the old apocalypse myth engine turning, but the machine has proven perfectly up to the challenge, and furnished us with an end-of-days narrative in what must be record time.

 Not only that, but it’s a story with a distinct advantage over all those other apocalypses: it involves something that’s actually happening.
 You don’t have to take it on faith or on authority that the